-The Federal Work-Study program provides the opportunity for students to earn money through federally sponsored part-time employment.
-Employment sites are available at LCCC and off campus.
+The Federal Work-Study (FWS) program provides the opportunity for students to earn money through federally sponsored part-time employment.
+Employment sites are available at LCCC and off-campus.
 Eligibility for Federal Work-Study is need-based according to federal definition.
 Students interested in a FWS position must complete the FAFSA, register with LCCC CareerLink, the college’s online job posting system and upload a completed LCCC Student Worker Employment Application.
 More information is available at www.lorainccc.edu/studentemployment.

-Due to the recent enactment of a new federal law, the Health Care and Education Reconciliation Act of 2010, all colleges and universities must use the William D. Ford Federal Direct Loan program for new federal student loans beginning July 1, 2010.
+Due to the recent enactment of the Healthcare and Education Reconciliation Act of 2010, all colleges and universities must use the William D. Ford Federal Direct Loan program for new federal student loans beginning July 1, 2010.
 In this program, students borrow directly from the federal government.

-The Federal Direct Loan program will serve as your lender and servicer for the life of your loan.
+The Federal Direct Loan program will serve as the lender and servicer for the life of the loan.

-- To get your FAFSA PIN visit www.pin.ed.gov
+- To get a FAFSA PIN visit www.pin.ed.gov.

-- Sign your Federal Direct Loan Master Promissory Note (MPN) at www.studentloan.gov
+- Sign the Federal Direct Loan Master Promissory Note (MPN) at www.studentloans.gov.

-- To complete the MPN you will need your FASFA PIN, driver’s license number, and two references with complete addresses (references must have different addresses)
+- Complete the MPN using the FASFA PIN, driver’s license number and two references with complete addresses (references must have different addresses).

-- Must be enrolled for a minimum of six credit hours for each semester you wish to borrow funds
+- Must be enrolled for a minimum of six credit hours for each semester to the student intends to borrow funds.

 Pell Grant Lifetime Eligibility Used (LEU)

-Students are limited to the equivalent of six, full time years of Pell Grant eligibility.
+Students are limited to the equivalent of six, full-time years of Pell Grant eligibility.
 This new federal law monitors the students Pell Grant Lifetime Eligibility Used (referred to as LEUs).
-The Pell Grant LEU calculations apply to all undergraduate coursework including other schools he student attended or will transfer to.
-Students may check with the Financial Services Office on the first floor of the Bass Library or the LCCC website at www.lorainccc.edu/financialaid for more information.
+The Pell Grant LEU calculations apply to all undergraduate coursework including other schools the student attended or will transfer to.
+For more information, students may check with the Financial Services Center on the first floor of the Bass Library or visit www.lorainccc.edu/financialaid.

 Many employers offer tuition reimbursement programs to their employees, meaning the employer pays for college coursework.
 Students are encouraged to check with their employer for more information about their tuition reimbursement opportunities.

 Enrollment and Disbursement Policies

-Recipients of Title IV financial aid (Federal Pell Grant, Federal Direct Loan Program, Federal Supplemental Educational Opportunity Grants, Federal Work-Study) must enroll in credit courses for credit (audit enrollments are not eligible for funding) and must be degree-seeking students.
-For Pell Grant recipients, enrollment status for each semester is determined by combining the total number of credit hours enrolled for all sessions in the semester on the fourteenth calendar day from the start of the semester.
-Classes added after the fourteenth calendar day from the start of the semester are not eligible for Pell Grant payment.
+Recipients of Title IV financial aid (Federal Pell Grant, Federal Direct Loan program, Federal Supplemental Educational Opportunity Grants, Federal Work-Study) must enroll in courses for credit (audit enrollments are not eligible for funding) and must be LCCC degree-seeking students.
+For Pell Grant recipients, enrollment status for each semester is determined by combining the total number of credit hours enrolled for all sessions in the semester on the 14th calendar day from the start of the semester.
+Classes added after the 14th calendar day from the start of the semester are not eligible for Pell Grant payment.

 Financial aid will not be disbursed for any credit hours for which class attendance cannot be verified.
 The student will be responsible for payment for all charges for which financial aid cannot be applied.